gausby/tortoise/docs/connection_supervision.md

-Connections can now, dynamically, be attached to the supervised `Tortoise.Supervisor` by calling the `Tortoise.Supervisor.start_child/2` function and specifying the name that was given to the supervisor, in this case *MyApp.Connection.Supervisor*.
+Connections can now, dynamically, be attached to the supervised `Tortoise.Supervisor` by calling the `Tortoise.Supervisor.start_child/2` function with the name that was given to the supervisor, in this case *MyApp.Connection.Supervisor*.